t-harvey/markdown_renderer/README.md

 * primaryServices *array of PrimaryService objects* The PrimaryService objects are used to set up the services that are implemented by your app.

 The PrimaryService object contains the following fields:

 ### ble.newPrimaryService(init)
 * 'init' *PrimaryServiceInit*(#primaryserviceinit)

-Returns a new PrimaryService object.
+* Returns: a new PrimaryService object.

 ### ble.newCharacteristic(init)
 * init *CharacteristicInit*

-Returns a new Characteristic object.
+* Returns: a new Characteristic object.

 ### ble.newDescriptor(init)
 * 'init' *DescriptorInit*(#descriptorinit-struct)

-Returns a new DescriptorInit object.
+* Returns: a new DescriptorInit object.

 Characteristic API